Bis-ANS, protein conformation probe

 As with other anilinonaphthalene sulfonates (ANS), bis-ANS is essentially nonfluorescent in water but becomes noticeably fluorescent in a nonpolar environment.
 When free, bis-ANS has an excitation maximum at 390 nm and an emission maximum at 523 nm but undergoes a blue shift with an increase in fluorescence intensity when bound to protein.

-Bis-ANS is frequently used to monitor the formation of protein aggregates and indicate protein folding and conformational changes.
-The dye is also used to detect Aβ fibers.
+Bis-ANS is frequently used to monitor the formation of protein aggregates and indicate protein folding and conformational changes. bis-ANS binds to tubulin and can be used for cell visualization[1].
+The dye is also used to detect Aβ fibers[2].

 Excitation and emission spectra of protein complex with Bis-ANS